-Help us make a groundbreaking documentary film series - "New England Modernism: Revolutionary Architecture in the 20th Century."
-The series will stream on Amazon Prime and screen in theatrical festivals around the world in 2024.*
+Help us make a groundbreaking documentary - "New England Modernism: Revolutionary Architecture in the 20th Century."
+The film will first broadcast on television in New England, then stream on Amazon Prime and screen in theatrical festivals around the world.*

 The United States saw a revolution in popular architectural style between the 1930s and 1970s.
 American Modernism, originally influenced by the work of European masters including Le Corbusier and Bauhaus founder Walter Gropius, began to establish footing in New England in early 1930-32 in part with the construction of the Field House in New Hartford by William Lescaze and the Ralph-Barbarin House in the city of Stamford, designed by Le Corbusier protégé Albert Frey.

 By the 1940s, the region was a hotbed of modernism, led by a group of architects known as the “Harvard Five” who settled in New Canaan and included Marcel Breuer, Landis Gores, John Johansen, Philip Johnson and Eliot Noyes.
 Other architects who designed notable mid- century modern structures in in Southern New England included Victor Christ-Janer, Andrew Geller, Alan Goldberg, Carl Koch, John Black Lee, Hugh Smallen and Edward Durell Stone.
 The work produced by this pool of talent had international and permanent influence.

 The story of New England Modernism is one of imagination, creativity and industriousness.
 It involves Russian royalty, a tragic suicide, old money with its power and influence, and more.